ron-kothari/Spotify-Analysis-Dashboard-PowerBI-Project/README.md

 | UI Design | Figma |
 | Web API | Requests |

----

-## 📌 How to Use
+## 📌 Use Cases

-This dashboard is useful for:

-- **Music Analysts**: Explore stream trends and track performance.
+- **Music Analysts**: track stream trends and performance
-- **Marketing Teams**: Understand user behavior and engagement metrics.
+- **Marketing Teams**: read user behavior and engagement metrics
-- **Developers & Data Scientists**: Learn API integration and Python-Power BI synergy.
+- **Developers**: see how Python and Power BI work together
-- **Music Enthusiasts**: Discover patterns in top tracks and artists.
+- **Music Fans**: spot patterns in top tracks and artists

----

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to fork, enhance features, or suggest new visualizations.
+Contributions are welcome.
+Feel free to fork, add features, or suggest new visualizations.